 The Washington Times later reported that Smith underwent 17 different surgeries to repair the compound fracture, and about half of those were due to an infection.

 Last season’s horrible ending hasn’t killed the spirit of the Redskins’ Alex Smith.
 However, with the potential for Smith’s four-year contract to end early after the 2020 season, the clock is ticking.
-Smith’s NFL career with the San Francisco 49ers, Kansas City Chiefs and Redskins is beyond respectable, but sadly, it feels like a long shot that he ever returns to a football field again at 35 years old.
+Smith’s NFL career with the San Francisco 49ers, Kansas City Chiefs and Redskins is beyond respectable, but it’ll be a long time before he returns to a football field at 35 years old.

 This post was originally published November 19, 2018.
 It’s been updated as Alex Smith continues his recovery, as well as with information on Washington’s end to the 2018 season.